in his pajamas, Tony finished brushing his teeth, then slid into

 I never realized how little purpose and direction I had in my

-life until after I got saved.
+life until after I gave my life to Christ.
 After all these years, I still

 remember very clearly how much more direction and purpose I felt after the whole 'born-again' experience."